Visas

 • If you are approaching the end of your E-9 stay and want to remain in Korea long-term, read the E-9 guide on the E-7-4 conversion path.

-• Review our E-8 scam prevention guide if you are a seasonal worker.
+• Review the E-8 scam prevention guide if you are a seasonal worker.

 Applying for E-7-1